-1. Guide the light path diagnostics ribbon cable and front USB cable through the front-panel assembly first, and insert the information panel assembly into the front-panel assembly until the blue release lever on the front engages.
+- 1. Guide the light path diagnostics ribbon cable and front USB cable through the front-panel assembly first, and insert the information panel assembly into the front-panel assembly until the blue release lever on the front engages. - Connect the light path diagnostics ribbon cable and front USB cable to the I/O board.

-- 2. Connect the light path diagnostics ribbon cable and front USB cable to the I/O board. - 3.
-Slide the front-panel assembly into the server until the blue tab on the chassis engages. - 4.
-Install the top cover and bezel (see "Top cover and bezel" on page 119). - 5.
+- 3. Slide the front-panel assembly into the server until the blue tab on the chassis engages. - 4.
+Install the top cover and bezel (see "Top cover and bezel" on page 131). - 5.
 Slide the server into the rack. - 6.
-Connect the cables and power cords (see "Connecting the cables" on page 108 for cabling instructions). - 7.
+Connect the cables and power cords (see "Completing the installation" in the Installation Guide or User's Guide for cabling instructions). - 7.
 Turn on all attached devices and the server.